Get to know

-Jim has been practicing as a civil and commercial litigation attorney with Welch Law Firm, P.C. for the last three years.
+Jim practiced civil and commercial law with Welch Law Firm, P.C. for the last three years.
 After graduating from the University of Florida, Fredric College of Law, Jim lived and practiced law in Tampa, Florida.
 He and his wife decided to move back to Omaha once they learned they would be having their first child because as everyone says “Omaha is a great place to raise a family”.
 Outside of work Jim spends time with his family and with volunteer activities.
 He is involved with the Heart Ministry Center as a volunteer lawyer through the Nebraska State Bar Association and is on the boards of the Mount Michael Benedictine Alumni Association and the Leadership Omaha Alumni Association.

 After moving away and coming back to Omaha three different times and living in cities like Seattle, Denver and Tampa, he is convinced Omaha is one of the best cities in the United States and still underrated.
 He also believes it is important for young professionals to take leadership roles in the Omaha community whether it be in neighborhoods, nonprofits, the political arena or in the business community in order to keep Omaha moving forward.

 Connect with Jim if you’re interested in discussing ways to get involved in Omaha, Nintendo’s Super Tecmo Bowl, good places for burgers or breakfast in Omaha or for some conversation.
 Fun fact: I somehow was able to marry a ballet dancer from Uruguay.

 Sarah is serving as chair for the 2015 YP Summit.
 A transplant to Omaha from Kentucky, Sarah enjoys sharing her Southern roots and culture with the Midwest.
 She discovered the community of Young Professionals via the Summit in 2010 and was encouraged to find an instant community to befriend after her move away from home.
 She’s been volunteering with the YP group since then.
 By day, she works in business development for Jelecos and 24/7 she’s a mom to 5 fascinating children.
 She enjoys hosting dinner parties and participating in lively book clubs.